Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-A formidable question is whether tablets really need cases.
+A formidable question is whether standard or even the best Android tablets really need cases.
 Many people and companies seem to think so, both for protecting the screen and device altogether, as well as possibly making the device more stylish and/or more comfortable to hold.
 With the Samsung Galaxy Tab, users can opt to put down $50 for a hard leather case, or carry it around free and naked.

 I prefer the former.